 Old rule: Focus on eyes or lips – never both!

 New you!
-Most beauties have embraced bold make-up, but some are still afraid of looking too OTT so they don’t try all together.
+Most beauties have embraced bold make-up, but some are still afraid of looking too OTT.
 The truth is, once you start experimenting with make-up, it might actually be hard to stop trying new trends!
 If you’ve finally perfected the cat eye or smokey eye, forget the outdated rules and apply a bold lip to go along with it.
 There’s a perfect red for every beauty, after all!

 Old rule: Tame that frizz

 New you!
-We love that embracing our natural texture is the new wave and low maintenance hair is totally hot.
+We love that embracing our natural texture is the new wave and low maintenance hair is the way to go.
 Who has the time or money to keep going for pricey treatments and blowouts all the time?
-From curls and waves to kinky coils, take the time during the looming warmer days to give the hot iron a break every now and then.
+From curls and waves to kinky coils, take the time during the looming warmer days to give your hot iron a break every now and then.